 There are procedures described in different standards for core drilling and testing procedures for existing concrete structures as mentioned by Alwash (2017) together with non-destructive testing methods and their evaluations.
-Son, etal., (2006) focused on holes drilled through RC-columns and they mentioned some drill-hole applications "to install additional services or equipment".
+Son, etal., (2006) focused on holes drilled through RC-columns and they mentioned some drill-hole "to install additional services or equipment".
 According to their evaluation these acts "can lead to loss of strength and possible structural failure".
-They added also that little study had been performed on drill-holes on RC-column strength capacities, they performed laboratory column tests with 200x300x1600mm labscale RC-column samples.
+They also added that until 2006, little research had been done about the drill-holes in the RCcolumns.
+In order to analyse the effects of drill-holes on RC-column strength capacities, they performed laboratory column tests with 200x300x1600mm lab-scale RC-column samples.
 They tested the lab-scale RC-column samples with/without drill-holes.
-They positioned the circular drillhole(s) (in different diameters) at the vertical and horizontal centres of the prepared test samples.
-They had lab-scale RC-columns' vertical loading test results for single and multiple drill holes.
-In these tests, Son, etal., (2006) configured the hole (vertically/horizontally) with different positions clearance. (aperture, between them).
-Their results illustrated that drill-holes influence the vertical compressive strength of the samples and the fracture patterns developed on the tested samples (Fig.6).
-Fracture traces illustrated in Fig.6b presented the influences of the drill-hole.
-The fracture traces (on the test samples' surfaces which had 50mm drilled-hole) showed that fracture propagation and their orientations were influenced by existing drill-hole in a negative manner.
-The fractures which have connection with the existing drilled hole in Fig.6b is obviously the diversion of these two figures (Fig.6a and 6b).
-In order to understand fractures' initiations and their propagations around a circular hole in a solid material, induced stresses formed in the RC-column test samples, (with/without drillhole) are the key factors besides RC-column samples' strength values.
-Forwarded 2D stress-strain solutions provided by Kirsch (Fig. 7a) is one of the manners to estimate influences (induced stress-strain differentiations) of a circular hole in homogeneous solids loaded by uniform 2D field stresses (P and q in Fig.7a), (Kirsch, 1898; Li, etal., 2017).
-Kirsch's approach supplied for homogeneous solid materials, may be used in the first hand by rock engineers to evaluate if the induced (secondary) stress distributions around the tunnels are overcome the strength capacities of the rock materials at the selected country rock locations (surrounding the tunnels) by assuming the circular tunnel is opened in homogeneous rock materials.
+They positioned the circular drill-hole(s) (in different diameters) at the vertical and horizontal centres of the prepared test samples.
+They had lab-scale RC-columns' vertical loading test results for single and multiple drill-holes.
+In these tests, Son, etal., (2006) configured the hole positions (vertically/horizontally) with different clearances, intervals.
+Their results presented that drill-holes influence the vertical compressive strength of the samples and the fracture patterns developed on the tested samples.
+The fracture traces (on the test samples' surfaces which had drill-hole) showed that fracture propagation and their orientations were influenced by existing drillhole in a negative manner.
+In order to understand fractures' initiations and their propagations around a circular hole in a solid material, analysing the induced stresses formed in the solid material (i.e; RC-column test samples with/without drill-hole) are the keyfactor besides RC-column samples' strength values.
+Forwarded 2D stress-strain solutions provided by Kirsch (Fig. 4a) is one of the manners to estimate influences of induced stress-strain conditions around a circular hole in homogeneous solids, (which are loaded by uniform 2D field stresses, P and q in Fig.4a), (Kirsch, 1898; Li, etal., 2017).
+Kirsch's approach supplied for homogeneous solid materials, may be used in the first hand by rock engineers to evaluate if the induced stress distributions around the tunnels overcome the strength capacities of the rock materials at the selected country rock locations (surrounding the tunnels, by assuming the circular tunnel is opened in homogeneous rock materials).
 In reality this assumption is not the case in real-world rock conditions around the tunnels.
 But, it opens opportunities to understand the induced stress levels if the tunnel cases are realised in homogeneous rock masses.